-The import/export business of the U.S. is a complex, trillion dollar industry with global impact.
-To keep track of goods leaving the United States, schedule B codes are used as part of the export process.
-It’s important to understand when to use a Schedule B code, where to find them, and more.
+The import/export business of the U.S. is a complex, trillion-dollar industry with global impact.
+To keep track of goods leaving the United States, schedule B numbers are used as part of the export process.
+It’s important to understand when to use a Schedule B number, where to find them, and more.

-A Schedule B code, also known as a Schedule B number, is a 10-digit export code assigned by the U.S. Census Bureau, Foreign Trade Division to classify all exported products.
-As part of the international Harmonized System organizing imports and exports into general categories, Schedule B codes further specify each product.
+A Schedule B number, or Schedule B code, is a 10-digit export code assigned by the U.S. Census Bureau’s Foreign Trade Division to classify all exported products.
+As part of the international Harmonized System organizing imports and exports into general categories, Schedule B numbers further specify each product.

 The following guide will help explain the importance of these codes and how they are used in international trade.

-Schedule B codes are used for further product classification within the general category assigned by the HS number when shipping to a foreign country.
+Schedule B numbers are used for further product classification within the general category assigned by the HS number when shipping to a foreign country.

-You should know a product’s Schedule B code and HS codes for the following reasons:
+You should know a product’s Schedule B and HS codes to :

-Based on the above factors that the Schedule B codes, it’s safe to say that it plays a vital role in the import/export process.
-Therefore, if you plan to be involved in importing and exporting, you’ll need to have a solid understanding of Schedule B codes.
+Considering the variety of tasks Schedule B codes are used for, it’s safe to say that they play a vital role in the import/export process.
+Therefore, if you plan to be involved in importing and exporting, you’ll need to have a solid understanding of Schedule B.

-The short answer is no, Schedule B codes are not universal.
-Schedule B codes used for product classification in the U.S. are unique and do not necessarily match those used by foreign nations.
-For successful export of a product, you need to have both the U.S. Schedule B code and the foreign product specific code of their destination.
+The short answer is no, Schedule B numbers are not universal.
+Schedule B is unique to the U.S. and does not necessarily match codes used by foreign nations.
+For successful export of a product, you need to have both the Schedule B number and the foreign product code of its destination.
 The foreign code is needed to determine tariff classification at the port of entry and generally makes international trade a much smoother process.

-An additional tool to find Schedule B codes for difficult to classify products is the Customs Rulings Online Search System (CROSS).
-The U.S. Customs and Border Protection Agency rules on which products can or cannot enter and leave the United States.
-CBP regularly updates this list, which means it’s constantly changing.
-This database keeps up to date records of such rulings so that if you are unsure of whether your product can be exported or not, it can not only determine the legality but also find the Schedule B code that would classify it.
+For difficult-to-classify products, the Customs Rulings Online Search System (CROSS) is available.
+The U.S. Customs and Border Protection Agency (CBP) rules on which products can or cannot enter and leave the United States.
+CROSS keeps up-to-date records of such rulings so that if you are unsure of whether your product can be exported or not, it can not only determine the legality but also find the Schedule B code that would classify it.

 In case further help is needed, exporters can contact a:

-Our team has the knowledge and experience needed to help you locate the correct Schedule B code for your products.
-Additionally, we can also assist you in finding the HTS code for your products.
-HTS codes are required for imports coming to the U.S.
+Our team has the knowledge and experience needed to help you locate the correct Schedule B number for your products.
+Additionally, we can also assist you in finding the HTS code for your imports.

 Exported products are overseen by the U.S. Census Bureau, Foreign Trade Division.
 Imports are overseen by the U.S. International Trade Commision, or USITC.
-The World Customs Organization that oversees the international Harmonized System serves as the basis for both of their classification systems.
-This creates similarity between the two product classification systems; however, it does not make them interchangeable.
+The WCO which oversees the HS serves as the basis for both classification systems.
+This creates similarity between import and export classification systems; however, it does not make them interchangeable.

-No, imports are required to use an HTS Code (Harmonized Tariff Schedule Code).
-Despite the fact that both are 10-digits and are likely to share the first six digits of hs code, Schedule B codes cannot be used in place of an HTS code.
-However, an HTS code can be used in place of a Schedule B code.
+No, Schedule B is for use with exports only.
+Imports are required to use an HTS Code.
+Despite the fact that both are 10-digits and are likely to share the first six digits, Schedule B numbers cannot be used in place of an HTS code.
+However, an HTS code can be used in place of a Schedule B.

-Schedule B code descriptions typically cannot match the details of a similar imported product.
-Someone looking to export footwear, as an example, does not need to search for a different Schedule B code for men’s footwear versus women’s footwear.
+Schedule B descriptions are not as detailed as HTS descriptions for similar products.
+Someone looking to export footwear, as an example, does not need to search for a different Schedule B number for men’s footwear versus women’s footwear.
 An HTS code has this distinction along with others such as price of item, type of footwear, purpose, and even thickness of material used.
-The complexity of an HTS code compared to a Schedule B code is what can allow it to be used for export as well as import.
+The complexity of an HTS code compared to a Schedule B number is what allows it to be used for export as well as import.

-USA Customs Clearance can offer licensed customs brokers to provide clarity as you plan your imports and exports whether for personal or commercial use.
+USA Customs Clearance can offer Licensed Customs Brokers to provide clarity as you plan your imports and exports for personal or commercial use.
 During 30 minutes of 1-on-1 time with experienced professionals, you can ensure that product codes are correct and even get assistance with fees and other required documentation.

 Have peace of mind for all your shipping needs by reaching out to USA Customs Clearance today.
 Get answers to your importing and exporting questions by calling us at (855) 912-0406 and see how you can benefit from our services.